Episode 31: My Pijamas

 Most of what I know about food I learned in Spain.
 After all, Spaniards eat just about anything that trots, swims, sprouts, crawls, flies, or germinates.
 (Nearly anything, at least.
 They aren't fond of corn or hot peppers.)
 That isn't a revelation.
 Most of the world's great cuisines began as peasant food, and poor people have to make the most of the ingredients available to them.

-ted Private First Class, I wandered slack-jawed through Barcelona's ancient barrios.
+A newly minted Private First Class, I wandered slack-jawed through Barcelona's ancient barrios.
 Foreign visitors were still rare in the midst of that long winter of Francoism, so this Yankee soldier in high-water chinos and whitewall haircut provoked constant stares and some tentative approaches.
 One of these was a stooped old man in a beret who came close as I puzzled over a street map.
 He offered to help, gazing up at this towering young norteamericano (back then, 74 inches were sufficient to tower.)
 I made the universal hand gesture for eating.
 With a gap-toothed smile, he led me off with a lurching gait into the bowels of the medieval Gothic Quarter, chattering incomprehensibly all the way.

 He deposited me with a flourish in front of an unpromising bar-restaurant with fly-specked windows and displays of octupi as big as melons.
 I thanked him and entered, warily.
 Heads swiveled in the shadowy high-raftered room with a drifting blue haze of pungent odors.
 All the patrons were men, for only men went into bars then.
 After a communal up-and-down examination of the interloper, they went back to drinking red wine from squat tumblers and shouting orders and opinions at each other.